 By:/s/ Denis R. Burger, Ph.D.
 Denis R. Burger, Ph.D.
-Chairman of the Board, President and Chief Executive Officer

-Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the Registrant and in their capacities indicated on March 24, 1999:
+Chairman of the Board, President and Chief Executive Officer Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the Registrant and in their capacities indicated on March 24, 1999:

-Signature Title
+Signature

 /s/ DENIS R. BURGER, Ph.D.

-Chairman of the Board, President and Chief Executive Officer (Principal Executive Officer) Denis R. Burger, Ph.D.
+Denis R. Burger, Ph.D.